Two Rivers Sand, Gravel & Reservoir Project

 Location

 The Two Rivers Sand, Gravel and Reservoir project is located near the confluence of the South Platte River and Big Thompson River.
 Our site encompasses 400 acres, of which 200 will remain in a natural state with the remainder being mined.
-Understanding and minimizing disturbances to the pristine ecological and environmental landscape of this area is of great value to the way Raptor conducts its business.
+Understanding and minimizing disturbances to the pristine ecological and environmental landscape of this area is of great value to the way Raptor Materials conducts its business.

-Map of project area
+Map of the Two Rivers project area

 What Material is Raptor Materials Mining?